BBK-PiJ-2015-67/cw-temple/README.md

 Current implementation gets the next map node with the most gold and if we can reach that node and the exit in the time remaining, goes to that node.
 The path is recalculated at every step as we move to the exit.
-Uses lots of CPU :)